MiniKin: The Face of Implicit Interaction

 Key Insights

-This suggests that if a virtual pet’s behavioral cue is associated with a habit that is absent from the user’s routine or performed in a way that differs from their usual pattern.
-The user would not be able to interpret it accurately.
+This suggests that if a virtual pet’s behavioral cue is associated with a habit that is absent from the user’s routine or performed in a way that differs from their usual pattern, the user would not be able to interpret it accurately.

 Conclusion